hoan9x/hoan9x.github.io/_posts/2024-09-21-protect-shared-memory.md

 description: The issue of shared data in multithreading
 author: hoan9x
 date: 2024-09-21 11:30:00 +0700
-categories: [Programing language, Cpp, Multi-Threading]
+categories: [Programming language, Cpp, Multi-Threading]
 ---

 + The following program has `count` as data shared between 2 threads.<br>